 The media mogul had humble beginnings on a small farm in Kosciusko, Mississippi.
-Since her mother was a teen when she had her, young Oprah Winfrey was largely raised by her grandmother.
-“I was raised on a tiny farm in Kosciusko, Mississippi, by my grandmother, and she grew everything.
+Since her mother was a teen when she had her, young Oprah Winfrey was largely brought up by her grandmother.
+"I was raised on a tiny farm in Kosciusko, Mississippi, by my grandmother, and she grew everything.
 Never went to town for food.
-Other than baking powder, baking soda, and maybe some yeast, we bought nothing,” Winfrey recalled on her website.
-“We churned the butter, we milked the cows, we killed the hogs, we cured the meat in the smokehouse.
-Above all, we tended our little garden.”
+Other than baking powder, baking soda, and maybe some yeast, we bought nothing," Winfrey recalled on her website.
+"We churned the butter, we milked the cows, we killed the hogs, we cured the meat in the smokehouse.
+Above all, we tended our little garden."

 Growing her own fruits, vegetables, and herbs is something Winfrey still does today, and doing so has really dictated her life's work.
 "Whatever our dreams, ideas, or projects, we plant a seed, nurture it—and then reap the fruits of our labors.
 That lesson was there for the taking way back in Mississippi," she wrote.

 The patriarch of Roseanne was raised in Affton, Missouri, where he excelled in football.
 In fact, if it wasn't for an injury he suffered while playing for Southwest Missouri State University, John Goodman might have never become a professional actor.

 Though he eventually left Missouri for Hollywood, Goodman continues to make an impact on his home state.
 In 2018, Goodman protested Missouri's "right-to-work" law, which would've banned unions from collecting mandatory dues had it passed.
 "It's being sold as a way to help Missouri workers," the actor said in a political ad he did for the cause.
 "But look a little deeper, and you'll see it's all about corporate greed."